-My name is David Patrick Harry, I am a Religious Studies doctoral student at the Graduate Theological Union on the campus of the University of California Berkeley.
-My research is focused on the "spiritual but not religious" demographic and how they appropriate myths, symbols, and rituals from traditions around the world.
+My name is David Patrick Harry, I am a Religious Studies doctoral student at the Graduate Theological Union next to the campus of the University of California Berkeley.
+My research is focused on the "Spiritual But Not Religious" demographic and how they appropriate myths, symbols, and rituals from traditions around the world.
 Previously I was at the University of Illinois Urbana-Champaign where I studied Classical Greek with a research focus on magic in both Early Christian and Native American traditions.
-I am also Founder and Director of Fractal Youniverse Productions; where our focus is producing the highest quality of inspiring entertainment and education ("edutainment") through a multitude of mediums (original documentaries, interviews, visual art, my own personal research, motivational/inspirational video compilations and much much more).
+I am also Founder and Director of Fractal Youniverse Productions; where our focus is producing the highest quality of inspiring entertainment and education ("edutainment") through a multitude of mediums (lectures, video montages, visual art, my own personal research, motivational/inspirational video compilations, and much much more).
 In addition to having grown up in the Indianapolis area, it was there that I completed my undergraduate studies at IUPUI (Indiana University Purdue University Indianapolis).
-Despite beginning as a Biology major and continuing for three years I graduated with a B.A. in Religious Studies, an Academic Certificate in Chinese Language (Mandarin 普通话) & Culture, a minor in Biology and was fortunate enough to study abroad twice at Sun Yat-Sen University (中山大学 ) in Guangzhou, China.
+Despite beginning as a Biology major and continuing for three years I graduated with a B.A. in Religious Studies, an Academic Certificate in Chinese Language (Mandarin 普通话) & Culture, a minor in Biology, and was fortunate enough to study abroad twice at Sun Yat-Sen University (中山大学 ) in Guangzhou, China.